CodeAndPapers/FTM/README.md

 ## Datasets
 - BJD<font size = 8>ATA</font>: A real-life dataset records road traffic conditions in Beijing.
 There are three traffic conditions (i.e. 2: congested, 1: slow, -1: fast), and are updated every 5 minutes.
 - EURD<font size = 8>ATA</font>: A real-life dataset for a renewable European electric power system.
 Each edge represents a transmission line with only static properties, and each node represents a merge point of transmission lines with a dynamic property of the hourly energy demand.
+- LAND<font size = 8>ATA</font>: A real-life dataset for real-life computer event dataset from the [Los Alamos National Laboratory enterprise network](https://csr.lanl.gov/data/2017/#citing).
+Each node represents a computer, and each edge represents the communication of two computers with a dynamic property of the average  number of bytes sent.
 - SYND<font size = 8>ATA</font>: Synthetic datasets produced by the synthetic data generator.